 Knightwood Oak

 Less than 0.25 miles

-A short stroll to one of the most famous trees in the New Forest.
+An accessible route to one of the most famous trees in the New Forest.
 Believed to have been planted before 1600, this tree is still going strong and is a spectacular example of the ancient practice of pollarding.
 Benches are located throughout.
 The path has a fairly smooth, gravelled surface.